CyberSource/cybersource-rest-client-ruby/MLE.md

 - `useMLEGlobally` is **deprecated** but still supported as an alias for `enableRequestMLEForOptionalApisGlobally`
 - `mleKeyAlias` is **deprecated** but still supported as an alias for `requestMleKeyAlias`
 - If both new and deprecated parameters are provided with the **same value**, it works fine
-- If both new and deprecated parameters are provided with **different values**, it will throw an error
+- If both new and deprecated parameters are provided with **different values**, it may throw an error
-- When both new and deprecated parameters are provided, the **new parameter takes precedence**
+- When both new and deprecated parameters are provided, the **new parameter takes precedence** wherever ambiguity can be avoided

 #### (iv) API-level Control Validation
 - The `mapToControlMLEonAPI` values are validated for proper format